How to Transfer Property to an LLC: A 5-Step Guide

 Here are the steps to take before and during the sale of real estate property:

 Closing is an important part of the home-buying process where everything is finalized and signed.
 What happens during a closing depends on where you live, but often, your real estate agent, the other party’s real estate agent, a lawyer, and an escrow agent will be there.
 For more complicated deals, lawyers for each party may also attend.
-You may meet at a title company, a bank, or your attorney’s office for closing.
+You may meet at a title company, a bank, or your lawyer's office for closing.
 You may even complete your paperwork at another location, with a remote notary.

 During the closing, you and the other party will be signing a lot of documents.
 If you are the buyer and borrowed money to make the purchase, you can expect to spend more time signing documents.